Curfew: Northern Ireland

-In Northern Ireland, during The Troubles, an attempt was made to search for weapons held by Irish republican paramilitaries on the Falls area of Belfast on 3–5 July 1970.
-The result, known as the Falls Curfew, was 36 hours of riots, looting and gun battles between British soldiers and the Official IRA and the Provisional IRA.
-Four civilians were killed by the British Army and dozens were injured.
+During the Troubles in Northern Ireland, the British Army made an attempt to search for illegal items secretly held by Official IRA (OIRA) and the Provisional IRA (IRA) in Falls Road, Belfast, a predominantly Catholic neighbourhood.
+The operation, which became known as the Falls Curfew, took place from 3 to 5 July 1970, with British troops carrying out searches.
+As it ended, local youths attacked the soldiers, who responded by deploying riot control tactics; the confrontation quickly developed into a series of gunfights between the British Army and the IRA.
+After four hours, the Army sealed off the area and imposed a 36-hour curfew, carrying out more searches and recovering 96 weapons before the operation ended.
+Ultimately, 4 civilians were killed, 78 wounded and 337 arrested.
+18 soldiers were also wounded.
 The curfew was later found to be illegal and no further attempts to impose curfews were made during the Troubles.

 During the 2020–21 coronavirus pandemic, a curfew was imposed between Christmas 2020 and New Years 2021, 8 p.m. to 6 am, to reduce contagion.

 United States

 Curfew law in the United States is usually a matter of local ordinance (mainly applied by a municipality or county), rather than federal law.
 However, the Constitution guarantees certain rights, which have been applied to the states through the 14th Amendment.
 Hence, any curfew law may be overruled and struck down if, for example, it violates 1st, 4th, 5th or 14th Amendment rights.

 Nonetheless, curfews are set by state and local governments.
 They vary by state and even by county or municipality.

 American military curfews are a tool used by commanders at various installations to shape the behavior of soldiers.